demisto/content/Packs/Slack/Integrations/SlackEventCollector/README.md

 Slack logs event collector integration for XSIAM.
-This integration was integrated and tested with version v1 of Slack API.
+This integration was integrated and tested with version v1 of Slack Audit Logs API.

 ## Configure Slack Event Collector on Cortex XSIAM